You can sync your email account with ERPNext to send and receive emails from ERPNext.

 2. How to create an Email Account

-> Note: For some services like Gmail, you may need to turn on the settings to allow less secure apps.
+For some services like Gmail, you may need to enable 2FA and use App Passwords.

 2.1 Additional options when creating an Email Account